daanturo/viet-im/README.md

 Goal:
-Make a `lookup-nguyen-am-ghep.jsonc` table, where each key is a "nguyên âm", that describe how that nguyên âm react to changes.
+Make a `lookup-nguyen-am-ghep.jsonc` table, where each key is a "nguyên âm/vần" word part, that describe how that word part reacts to changes.

 ```json
 {